 You would too if you had 50 ski resorts in your backyard.
 And if your backyard happened to look like a winter fairy-tale.
 You see, wherever you’re from in Slovenia, winter activities are a short drive away.
 Very short.
 Just imagine the unspoiled wonderland of the Julian Alps.

 That said, the best things in life are meant to be shared, right?
 Ski holidays in Slovenia are guaranteed to give you a taste of the natural luxuries enjoyed by the locals on a yearly basis.
 Although Slovenian resorts are relatively small by international standards, their modern, affordable and uncrowded pistes are attracting tourists like bees to honey.
-In fact, it’s their size, proximity and pristine environment that attribute the best ski resorts in Slovenia with such an unspoilt, authentic alpine feel that you won’t find at any other mainstream resort.
+In fact, it’s their size, proximity and a pristine environment that attribute the best ski resorts in Slovenia with such an unspoilt, authentic alpine feel that you won’t find at any other mainstream resort.

 Skiing in Slovenia is more than a sport, it’s a national pastime.
 Over 65% of Slovenes agree that skiing is the country’s number one sport.
 Backing up that statistic is the fact that around 300,000 people (15% of the country) go skiing regularly and 500,000 Slovenes know how to ski.
 That’s a quarter of the population!
 It’s not a new hobby either.
 Skiing in Slovenia dates back to the 17th century, making it a very important part of the country’s cultural heritage.

 No wonder Slovenia has produced so many incredible professional skiers, ski jumpers, snowboarders, and cross-country athletes.
 Don’t take our word for it, Slovenia’s rich winter sports history speaks for itself.

 Skiing doesn’t have to be done vertically.
 There’s a horizontal version of the sport as well.
 Or as it’s commonly known: cross-country skiing.
 Slovenia possess excellent terrain for some good old-fashioned Nordic exercise.
 The area around Kranjska Gora is home to superb cross-country trails and Pokljuka even hosts an annual Biathlon World Cup.
 Don’t have time to stretch those ski legs during winter?
 No worries and no excuses.
 There’s an indoor all-year-round training centre at Planica.